NoDictionaries

 50 definitions of interest to Veritas Latin VIII

-since over 14 years ago.
+since almost 15 years ago.

 Hi there.
 Login or signup free.